syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Sort-by-DisplayMember.md

 documentation: ug
 ---

-# Sort by Displaymember in Windows Forms GridDataBoundGrid(Classic)
+# Sort by Display member in Windows Forms GridDataBoundGrid(Classic)

 By default, sorting is done in DataBound Grid through IBindingList.